omeka/classic-enduser/docs/Troubleshooting/Troubleshooting_Omeka.md

 1. You forgot to copy the `.htaccess` file when FTPing your install.
 Double check that it transferred properly.
 2. Your server may not have `mod_rewrite` installed.

 If installing `mod_rewrite` does not solve the problem, check that your Apache configuration allows `.htaccess` overrides.
-You will need the `AllowOverrides All` directive in the appropriate place in `httpd.conf`.
+You will need the `AllowOverride All` directive in the appropriate place in `httpd.conf`.

 File Upload Errors
 -----------------------------